How do I apply for my student to attend IC Imagine?

 Tuesday, Thursday, Friday and one thirty minute recess on Wednesdays.

-a week.
-When the weather does not permit us to go outside, students receive
+Students also have a physical education class once a week.
+When the weather does not permit us to go outside, students receive indoor recess.

 Middle School: Middle school students take PE daily.
 There is a Recharge